ohynderi/EpMonitoring/README.md

 # VPN GW Monitoring
 ## Overview

-The purpose of the EpMonitoring.py script is to monitor the availabilities of VPN Gateways using the Sonicwall Connect Tunnel SSL VPN client.
+The purpose of the EpMonitoring.py script is to monitor the availabilities of VPN Gateways using the Sonicwall Connect Tunnel SSL VPN client in CLI mode.

 The script relies on the Python pexpect module to launch ping or startct commands.
-Hence it must run in a UNIX environment to run.
+Hence it must run in a UNIX environment and require the Sonicwall Connect Tunnel client to be pre-installed.